SDBowen/auto-tripping/README.md

 - Display only users with Driver role in Driver field on trip edit screen
 - Refactor role check in Trip model
 - Refactor to clean tests code
-- Add rspec for Trip model validations
+- Review rspec for Trip model validations

 ## Models: